 We do not have a formal policy with respect to whether equity compensation should be paid in the form of stock options, restricted stock or RSUs.
-We generally grant on an annual basis, restricted stock awards which vest after five years of service and in 2021, we granted, and anticipate granting in 2022 and annually thereafter, RSUs that vest in three years subject to market and/or performance conditions.
+We generally grant on an annual basis, restricted stock awards which vest after five years of service and RSUs that vest after three years subject to the satisfaction of market and/or performance conditions.
 The compensation committee generally believes restricted stock awards and RSUs are more effective than options in achieving our compensation objectives.
 Restricted stock has a greater retention value than options because of the five-year cliff vesting requirement and because before vesting, dividends are paid on restricted stock as an additional element of compensation.
-Executive officers realize value upon the vesting of the restricted stock, with the value potentially increasing if our stock performance increases.
+Executive officers also realize value upon the vesting of the restricted stock, with the value potentially increasing during the five-year vesting period if our stock price increases.
 RSUs provide an additional incentive component to equity based awards in that the units only vest if, and to the extent, performance or market conditions are satisfied.
-Restricted stock and RSUs align the interests of our officers with our stockholders and because fewer shares are normally awarded than in connection with the grant of options, they are potentially less dilutive than option grants.
+Restricted stock and RSUs align the interests of our officers with our stockholders and, because fewer shares are normally awarded than in connection with the grant of options, they are potentially less dilutive than option grants.